The Definitive Guide to Dental Insurance in Germany

 61+€10.90€40.95€57.45€75.50

-Is supplemental dental insurance worth it?
+Is additional private dental insurance worth it?

 Supplemental dental insurance is usually worth it, but a definite answer requires you to consider a few factors.
-Here’s a simplified guide to determine if this insurance is for you.

-How to choose the best dental insurance plan
+How to choose the best plan

 Here is a simple guide to choosing the best dental insurance in Germany: